 The private detective

-The private search agent or private detective is likely to be mandated by the family of the deceased, the notary or anyone with an interest, to participate actively in the search for heirs and assigns involved in the estate.
+The private search agent or missing persons private detective in Oklahoma is likely to be mandated by the family of the deceased, the notary or anyone with an interest, to participate actively in the search for heirs and assigns involved in the estate.
 This branch belongs to the field of searching for missing persons.
 Like the genealogist, his performance is subject to fees.